Primary adrenal cortical carcinoma is a highly malignant but rare neoplasm. It may present as a hormonally active or

 Heterogeneous mass is seen that is of high signal on T2 sequences.
 Areas of haemorrhage may result in variable signal intensity dependent on the age of the haemorrhage.
 Heterogeneous enhancement is seen with administration of gadolinium 1,4.

 Arteriography is performed in patients who present with a large mass for which the organ of origin cannot be determined 3.
 Selective catherisation can identify the primary vascular supply, and thus help distinguish adrenal from renal tumours.

 Treatment and prognosis

 Ideally, treatment is with surgical excision, however in many instances disease is advanced at the time of diagnosis, in which case chemotherapy (Mitotane) and radiation may be given for palliation.

 In general males have a poorer prognosis, largely because they are less likely to have functioning tumours, and thus present later, with more advanced disease 5.

-For an adrenal mass consider other adrenal lesions 2, such as:
+For an adrenal mass consider other adrenal lesions 2: